 An old post of Dr. Travis Bradberry popped up on my timeline recently.
 It was entitled 9 things which will kill your career.
 It is definitely worth a read in my opinion.
 It made me think about what will slowly but surely kill your career in professional services.
 How much of these will match up with Dr Travis Bradberry list.
 Here are my thoughts on what will kill your career in professional services.
 How many of these do you agree with?

 A poor reputation is a killer in a law, accountancy or consultancy firm.
-Develop a poor or negative reputation and you wouldn’t get booked out on jobs or get introduced to clients, by internal or external introducers, who may need your services.
+Develop a poor or negative reputation and you won’t get booked out on jobs or get introduced to clients, by internal or external introducers, who may need your services.
 Your reputation is not the main driver of your internal market value, but probably has the biggest impact on your career in your law, accountancy or consultancy firm.
 Fail to manage your reputation or nip any problems quickly in the bud and you will be left with no choice but to change firms to reignite your career in a professional services firm.

 Your internal firm and external network are the oxygen which will keep the heart of your career beating.
-Fail to realise that partnerships run on relationships rather than alignment to a over-arching corporate strategy, and you will fail to thrive within a partnership environment.
+Fail to realise that partnerships run on relationships rather than alignment to an over-arching corporate strategy, and you will fail to thrive within a partnership environment.
 It’s always ‘who you know’ which helps your career move forward, but in a professional services firm it really is ‘who you know’.

 3. Overly focusing on hitting your billable hour targets